A result on the size of iterated sumsets in $\mathbb{Z}^d$: Addressing a misstep in , non-simplicial case

 \section{Addressing a misstep in \ref{thm:1_2_u_CG}, non-simplicial case}

-We will be concerned with the non-simplicial case of this theorem, specifically with the method splitting of $\Delta_A$ into two simplices.
-We may assume that $\bfz$ is a vertex of $\Delta_A$.
-To summarize the method in \cite{CG}, there exists a unique vertex $b$ of $\Delta_A$ such that the line between $\bfz$ and $b$ intersects the interior of $\Delta_A$ (the remaining vertices are labeled as $v_1,\dots,v_d$).
-Then, $\Delta_A$ was divided into two simplices: $\sigma$, the convex hull of $\bfz,b,v_1,\dots ,v_{d-1}$, and $\tau$, the closure of $\Delta_A\setminus \sigma$.
-There are a couple of problems with this:

-Suppose, for instance, that $d=3$.
-If $\Delta_A$ is obtained by gluing two tetrahedrons to each other by a side, then the method used would provide two sets, one of which is not convex.
-Therefore, this method does not always split the set into two simplices.

-More generally, the approach in \cite{CG} is based on presenting $\Delta_A$ as the union of two simplices with a common $d-1$ face.
+The approach in \cite{CG} in the non-simplicial case is based on presenting $\Delta_A$ as the union of two simplices with a common $d-1$ face.
 But, some convex polytopes with $d+2$ vertices cannot be split into two simplices.
-To see this, we will need Radon's theorem: a set $X$ of $d+2$ elements in $\mathbb{R}^d$ can be split into two disjoint subsets $X=X_1\cup X_2$ such that the convex hulls of $X_1$ and $X_2$ intersect in a unique manner (in a generic case).
-It is easy to prove that two vertices are in the same set ($X_1$ or $X_2$) if and only if they belong to different half-spaces determined by the hyperplane spanned by the remaining $d$ vertices.
+To see this, we will need the extension of Radon's theorem (see Theorem \ref{unique}): a set $X$ of $d+2$ elements in $\mathbb{R}^d$ can be split into two disjoint subsets $X=X_1\cup X_2$ such that the convex hulls of $X_1$ and $X_2$ intersect and this splitting is unique (in a generic case).
+Namely, we proved that two vertices are in the same set ($X_1$ or $X_2$) if and only if they belong to different half-spaces determined by the hyperplane spanned by the remaining $d$ vertices.

-Let $A$ be a set with $d+2$ elements that has a convex hull that is split into two $d$-simplices.
+Let $A$ be a set with $d+2$ elements that has a convex hull that is split into two $d$-simplices with a common $d-1$ face.
 We will denote the set of vertices determined by the common face of these two simplices by $X_1$, and set $X_2$ will be comprised of the remaining two vertices.
 Then, the convex hulls of $X_1$ and $X_2$ will intersect.
 Therefore, in this situation, one set will always have $d$ elements, and one will have $2$ elements.
 If a set may be split into two sets which both have at least three elements, and their convex hulls intersect, then the convex hull $\Delta_A$ cannot be split into two simplices.